fdbatista/dspot-test/README.md

 ## DSpot Technical Test
-This exercise was designed to be executed using Docker.
+This exercise includes a running configuration for <a href="https://docs.docker.com/engine/install">Docker</a>  and <a href="https://docs.docker.com/compose/install">Docker Compose</a>.

 ## Important notes